zynksoftware/Zynk-Workflow/docs/_documentation/Key-Concepts-Section/Zynk-Objects.md

 2. If Use Razor Engine is enabled the value will be ran through the Razor engine and environmental variables will be expanded, the result of which is used as the value

 ### File Data Type
 A file object can be either a full or relative path of a file, for example C:\Exports\Invoices.xml or customers.xml.
 If you need to enter a directory, use the URI object instead.
 You can use the browse button to locate the required file on your system, instead of entering the full path manually.
-File objects support the use of [Environment Variables](environment-variables).
+File objects support the use of [environment variables](http://en.wikipedia.org/wiki/Environment_variable#System_path_variables).
 For instance, you can use %AppData% to return the path of the AppData folder on your computer.

 **Absolute Paths**
 You can either use a full or relative path for file object types.
 If you use a use a relative path Zynk will use the base directory of the application data path using the current Workflow name.
 For example: